cemreefe/cemreefe.github.io/source/posts/2023/10/14/How to land a Software Engineering job in the UK.md

 On-site interviews are traditionally done by inviting over the candidate to the office of the position.
 The candidate's accommodation and travel is reimbursed.
 There, they go through 3 to 5 interviews back to back.
 These are usually 45 minute phone screen style interviews with 15 minutes of breaks inbetween (or 55-5).
 I heard they make you write code on a whiteboard!
 Personally, I went through online on-sites as I was applying through Covid.

+### 3.5 Additional notes

-This process can slightly change on the company you are interviewing with.
+This process can slightly change depending on the company you are interviewing with.
 For example Palantir has a contractor firm that does their phone interviews for them.
 So you won't be meeting a Palantir engineer during your phone interview.

 Another thing Palantir does differently is that the onsite is not the final step.
 There, you also go through a manager call (which I didn't progress to).
 Where the hiring manager decides if you're a good fit for them.

 ## 4. My Experience with the hiring process

 Whilst I was going through the interviewing process, I wanted to keep track of everything and keep some statistics on how it was going.
 For this, I started keeping an excel sheet.
-I kept the company name, position, level, application date, location, interview steps and a little progress bar for some pizazz.
+I kept the _company name, position, level, application date, location, interview steps_ and a little progress bar for some pizazz.

 ![An excel sheet where I had tracked my interviewing process](tracking-dashboard-2.png)